MEF-BDA503/pj-yigithakan/index.md

 ## Week 3 (Oct 24)

-+ Last week I did my homework, but couldn't create a github webpage, now it works!

-+ @HW2: I will find a dataset and analyse it on this weekend, I was quite busy with my work lately.
++ [Here](files/power_generation.html) is my analysis for HW2 about electricity generation.
+I will put more analysis when I have time.

-+ @Udacity/R Basics: I watched until "Explore two variables", but I couldn't go through the problem set.
++ @Udacity/R Basics: I watched until "Explore many variables", but I couldn't go through the problem sets yet.

-+ @Group Project: I don't have a group yet, if there are some people like me in the class, we can make a group!
++ @Group Project: Our group is called "error".
+Haki, Þule, Özge and I will work together in our group project.

 ## Week 2 (Oct 10)